2-stage examinations

 Q: What specific criteria or psychological tests are used to create balanced groups, and how is the effectiveness of these criteria measured?

 A: When creating balanced groups for group exams or projects, educators may use a variety of criteria and psychological tests.
-These can include measures of cognitive abilities, personality traits (such as the Big Five personality traits), learning styles, and even previous academic performance to ensure a diverse mix of skills and perspectives within each group.
+These can include measures of cognitive abilities, personality traits (such as the Big Five personality traits), student needs, and even previous academic performance to ensure a diverse mix of skills and perspectives within each group.
 The effectiveness of these criteria is often measured through the analysis of group performance outcomes, student feedback, and the observation of group dynamics throughout the project or exam process.
 Student voice plays a significant role in evaluating the effectiveness of group compositions, as students can provide valuable feedback on their experiences within the group, including whether the group felt balanced and if they were able to work well together.
 This feedback helps educators to refine their group formation strategies over time, aiming to create more effective and harmonious groups in future iterations of the exercise.

 Q: How is student feedback on the 2-stage examination process collected and used to improve the methodology?